 The AAP process provides citizens an opportunity to provide input in the development of the plan and to evaluate and comment on the proposed plan to improve the effectiveness of its covered programs.
-Montana follows the standards set forth in its Citizen Participation Plan (Appendix A of the 2020-2024 Consolidated Plan) during development and proposal of its 2022-2023 AAP documents.
+Montana followed the standards set forth in its Citizen Participation Plan (Appendix A of the 2020-2024 Consolidated Plan) during development and proposal of its 2023-2024 AAP documents.

-Commerce and DPHHS provided multiple opportunities for the public and stakeholders to comment on the creation and development of the 2022-2023 AAP.
-The public comment period for the Draft 2022-2023 AAP was advertised on July 5, 2022, began on July 6, 2022, and ended on August 5, 2022.
-Commerce and DPHHS held a first public hearing on June 20, 2022, at 2:00 p.m., seeking initial input on the 2022-2023 AAP, then a second public hearing on July 21, 2022, at 2:00 p.m., seeking feedback on the published Draft 2022-2023 AAP.
-Both public meetings were limited to remote participation due to continued concerns about COVID-19.
+Commerce and DPHHS provided multiple opportunities for the public and stakeholders to comment on the creation and development of the 2023-2024 AAP.
+The first public hearing was held on June 6, 2023 to gather general public comments.
+The second public hearing was held on July 25, 2023.
+The public comment period for the Draft 2023-2024 AAP was advertised on seeking initial input on the published Draft 2023-2024 AAP.
 Commerce announced the public meetings by emailing notices to approximately 5,000 contacts and publishing advertisements in newspapers across Montana.
-Approximately 8 individuals participated in the first public meeting and approximately 12 individuals participated in the second public meeting via webinar or phone.
+Approximately 10 individuals participated in the public meeting via webinar or phone.

 Recordings of and/or transcripts for the public meeting are available on Commerce's website at https://commerce.mt.gov/Consolidated-Plan.
-Documentation of meetings (advertisements, presentations, official transcripts, etc.) are provided as part of Appendix B.
+Documentation of meetings (advertisements, presentations, official transcripts, etc.) are provided as Appendix B.